Kath Soucie: Life and career

 Soucie was born in Cleveland, Ohio.

 She first studied acting under drama teacher Manu Tupou.
 After attending the American Academy of Dramatic Arts, she began a successful career on the New York stage.

-In the late 1970s, Soucie appeared in several television "movies of the week", including The Incredible Journey of Doctor Meg Laurel.
+In the late 1970s, Soucie appeared in several television films, including The Incredible Journey of Doctor Meg Laurel.
 However, she soon experienced disappointment with the physical restrictions of on-camera acting.
 In 1986 came her first voice-over job, for three different girls on Rambo: The Force of Freedom.
 Having started her voice acting career, the following year, Soucie played Janine Melnitz on The Real Ghostbusters, taking over the role from Laura Summer.

-Soucie also voiced Jek Lawquane in Star Wars: The Bad Batch.
+Soucie also voiced Jek Lawquane in Star Wars: The Bad Batch, and a younger Nick Wilde in Zootopia, with the adult version voiced by Jason Bateman.